-Today’s featured home is an especially unique container home, boasting a stunning, modern design, lots of clever space-saving decor choices, and a truly unique location!
+Today’s featured home is an especially unique shipping container home, boasting a stunning, modern design, lots of clever space-saving decor choices, and a truly unique location!

 Costa Rica Container Home